calipho-sib/pepx/README.md

 - poly-AA stretches > 6 cannot be found
 - only snp-style (1 AA for 1 other AA), and 1-AA-miss variants are accounted
-- only 32 variant accounted within a given x-mer
+- max 128 variants accounted within a given x-mer
-- only 1 joker (X) allowed in a given x-mer
+- only 1 joker (X) allowed in a given x-mer in search mode